akanbrown/installation_for_SBCS_workshops/Linux-README.md

 ### What is Linux?
 - Watch a video for a brief intro to Linux: [What is Linux?](https://www.youtube.com/watch?v=zA3vmx0GaO8)

+## Getting Linux on a VM on your computer
 ### How do we get Linux on your computer?
 - There are various ways of getting Linux on your computer.
 	- Install a Virtual Machine (VM) to host your Linux OS.